 CFA After CA Overview

-Becoming a Chartered Accountant is no small feat—it demands discipline, focus, and an in-depth understanding of accounting, audit, taxation, and financial management.
-However, many CAs today are realizing the importance of broadening their skill sets beyond national boundaries.
+Becoming a Chartered Accountant is no small feat; it demands discipline, focus, and an in-depth understanding of accounting, audit, taxation, and financial management.
+However, many CAs today are realising the importance of broadening their skill sets beyond national boundaries.
 That’s where the CFA program steps in.

 How Does CFA Complement CA?